freshplanet/AppEngine-SocketPool/README.md

 - apn.py making use of socketPool.py to implement sending notifications to Apple devices.

-And an modified version of the [tlslite](https://github.com/trevp/tlslite) library: we patched the tlslite.utils.compat.py to import sha1 and md5 from tlslite.pickable instead of relying on hashlib.
+And an modified version of the [tlslite](https://github.com/trevp/tlslite) library: we patched tlslite.utils.compat.py to import sha1 and md5 from tlslite.pickable instead of relying on hashlib.